Shivam-Kumar9/Company-Assignment/Finance-Tracker/README.md

 # Personal Finance Tracker 💰

-A simple personal finance tracker built with React and Chart.js.
+A  personal finance tracker built with React and Chart.js.
 Users can:
 - Add transactions (amount, category, description, date)
 - See total monthly spending